practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 In this article, we will explore the three stereotypical relationships between an object and its peers that were described in GOOS: dependencies, notifications, and adjustments.
-Taken together, these rough categorizations do a good job of helping identify the kind of connection that exists between two objects, and that makes it easier to think about the rules that apply to that kind of relationship within a particular context.
-By the time you're done reading, you will be able to easily identify these stereotypes in any system, and that will enable you to have a more nuanced view of the relationships that exist within it.
+Taken together, these rough categorizations do a good job of identifying the kinds of connections that exist between objects, and that makes it easier to develop a more nuanced view of how they communicate with one another.
+Let's start learning how to spot them!

 ## Dependencies